bens4lsu/theskinny-publish/Content/blog2/linnoying.md

 ---
 The media is bound and determined to make me hate Jeremy Lin.
 It's tough to do -- a great story, sure.
 But I haven't even been watching 24-7 ESPN like I do during football season, and I'm tired of hearing about the guy.

 Comparisons to Tim Tebow are nuts, and I think coming from the overzealous Christians looking for a hero.
 Tebow was a Heisman trophy winner from a major college who was drafted in the first round.
-He's actually <i>supposed</i> to be good.
+He's actually *supposed* to be good.
 Lin was undrafted and from Harvard.
 No one but basketball die-hards had even heard of him 12 days ago.

 Comparisons like that are what will make me hate the kid.
 There are two people on earth who I would really like to see pushing daisies.
 In one case, it's a personal dislike.
 The other case is Tim Tebow.